30% OFF FLASH SALE on AVF Pro – HURRY! Sale Ends in:

 We should perform the replacement after escaping, otherwise, it won't work as intended.

-Tip: To effortlessly display ACF fields, including text fields, you can leverage smart templates from the Advanced Views plugin.
+Tip: To effortlessly display ACF fields, including text fields, you can leverage smart templates from the Advanced Views framework.
 These templates inroduce automated markup generation and built-in post queries, saving you from routine tasks.
 For example, with textarea field values in the templates, 'br' tags are already included and value is escaped, eliminating the need for manual handling.

 3. Meta query support for the Text fields